briza-insurance/illogical/readme.md

 # illogical
-A micro conditional javascript engine used to parse the raw logical, predicate and comparison expressions, evaluate the expression in the given data context, and provide access to a text form of the given expressions.
+A micro conditional javascript engine used to parse the raw logical and comparison expressions, evaluate the expression in the given data context, and provide access to a text form of the given expressions.

 > Revision: June 19, 2020.